-Pseudosubarachnoid haemorrhage is a sign related to apparent increased attenuation within the basal cisterns which simulates a true subarachnoid haemorrhage.
+Pseudosubarachnoid haemorrhage describes apparent increased attenuation within the basal cisterns simulating true subarachnoid haemorrhage.
 It is usually due to cerebral oedema.

 Causes and associations

 The most common cause is cerebral oedema where there is a decrease in parenchymal attenuation and engorgement and dilatation of the superficial venous structures due to an increased intracranial pressure 1,2.
-This is seen in anoxia and recent resuscitation from cardiopulmonary arrest.
+This is seen in hypoxic-ischaemic brain injury and recent resuscitation from cardiopulmonary arrest.

 Other causes include: